Skip to main content

 845 677-7600 x130

-Steward Pickett is an expert in the ecology of plants, landscapes, and urban ecosystems.
-Recipient of the Ecological Society of America's 2021 Eminent Ecologist Award, a member of the National Academy of Sciences, and the founding director of the Baltimore Ecosystem Study (1997-2016), Pickett also co-directed the Urban Sustainability Research Coordination Network.
-This project established lasting, interdisciplinary connections between urban designers, policymakers, and managers; the National Science Foundation deemed the project a model for research coordination networks.
+Steward Pickett is an expert in the ecology of vegetation, landscapes, and urban ecosystems.
+The founding director of the Baltimore Ecosystem Study (1997-2016), he also co-directed the Urban Sustainability Research Coordination Network.
+These projects expanded American urban ecology as an interdisciplinary field, and established lasting connections between urban designers, policymakers, and managers.
+In addition to co-producing useful ecological knowledge in Baltimore and other cities, the projects serve as models for transdisciplinary social-ecological research and practice.

-Pickett’s research focuses on the ecological structure of urban areas and vegetation dynamics, with national and global applications.
-Among his research sites: vacant lots in urban Baltimore, primary forests in western Pennsylvania, post-agricultural fields in New Jersey, China’s rapidly urbanizing Yanqi Valley, and riparian woodlands and savannas in Kruger National Park, South Africa.
+Pickett’s research focuses on the ecological structure and dynamics of vegetated and urban landscapes, with national and global applications.
+Among his research sites: vacant lots in urban Baltimore, primary forests in western Pennsylvania, post-agricultural fields in New Jersey, the rapidly urbanizing Yanqi Valley in China, and riparian woodlands and savannas in Kruger National Park, South Africa.
+Work on the legacies of segregation by redlining in Baltimore and 36 other US cities has opened a scientific horizon on ecology of segregation.
+Recent work on the environmental justice of green stormwater infrastructure in Baltimore and 19 other cities has suggested how to improve equity of municipal stormwater planning.

 Strayer, David L., J. S. Glitzenstein, Clive G. Jones, J. Kolasa, Gene E. Likens, M.J.
 McDonnell, G.G.
 Parker, and Steward T. A. Pickett.
 1986.
-“Long-Term Ecological Studies: An Illustrated Account Of Their Design, Operation, And Importance To Ecology”.
-Occasional Publication Of The Institute Of Ecosystem Studies.
+“Long-Term Ecological Studies: An Illustrated Account of Their Design, Operation, and Importance to Ecology”.
+Occasional Publication of the Institute of Ecosystem Studies.
 Millbrook, NY: Institute of Ecosystem Studies. http://www.caryinstitute.org/reprints/Occasional_Pub_Number_2-August_1986.pdf.

 Books